ptomato/talks/tc39-2022-03/README.md

 ### Mathematical values in Duration (2)

-- Note that Duration fields can now be the _intersection_ of:
+- Note that Duration fields can now store the _intersection_ of:
   - mathematical integers
   - Number values
-- Specifically, _not_ NaN, ±∞, and −0
+- Specifically _not_ NaN, ±∞, −0, non-integers, integers not exactly representable in a double
 - This was implicit before, and [sloppily defined](https://github.com/tc39/proposal-temporal/issues/1715).
 Now it is explicit.

 ---